marziq/marziq/README.md

-<h1 align="center"># 🏹 Ammar Haziq Bin Zainal</h1>
+<h1 align="center">🏹 Ammar Haziq Bin Zainal</h1>
 <img width="1584" height="396" alt="banner" src="https://github.com/user-attachments/assets/27df5ce3-5654-421e-97c8-310be0acee25" />

-**`Developer and Business Analyst`**
+**`Web Developer and Business Analyst`**

-I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
-All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 600k subscribers.
+<p align="justify">I am an Indie Full-Stack Developer powered by Laravel and a dedicated Business Analyst/Data Analyst.
+I am not just building applications, I am crafting my vision of the digital world, driven by the purpose of solving genuine challenges.
+Every line of code and every piece of data analysis is a deliberate step from the initial spark of an idea to its deployment as a functional solution.
+I am relentlessly curious, continuously learning to develop next-generation software, and committed to unlocking the true potential of real-world business data to make truly impactful, informed decisions.</p>

    <p align="left">
       <a href="https://github.com/marziq?tab=followers">